FTChinese/ftc-icons/README.md

 `gulp svg2png` generate PNGs from SVGs.
 As you may need PNGs of different size, this task could be divided into several sub-tasks, each having a different scaling facter before generating the files.

 `gulp rsvg` is just an alternative to `svg2png`.

-`gulp spritesmith` combines PNGs into a sprite.
-Since binary files do not support stream, a lot of intermediary files will be used in this process.